 But it’s important that even if you don’t track one day, you can get back into the habit.
 As this is what will help you see the results you want to get and see how far you have come.

-By tracking your progress it will help make you more aware of taking more rest and time off.
+Tracking your progress will help make you more aware of taking more rest and time off.
 You get to know your body and how capable it is.
 This is where recovery is so important in my opinion for anyone.
-Here are some useful articles on recovery methods below you can check out.
+Here are some useful articles on recovery methods below that you can check out.

 Tracking your progress for boxing training is just as important as doing it for strength and conditioning training.
-They don’t call boxing the sweet science for nothing, as there are always different techniques to master and practice all the time.
+They don’t call boxing the sweet science for nothing.
+There are always different techniques to master and practice no matter what stage.
 It truly takes years to master this sport and not that many do.

-Boxing is a game of repetition and by tracking what you do over a period of time consistently you will be bond to see results.
+Boxing is a game of repetition and by tracking what you do over a period of time consistently you will be bound to see results.